stouffer/EvoGeoModules/manuscript/replies.md

 switches) -- Can authors discuss a bit more about such (or other) potential hypothesis underlying the observed patterns of co-phylogenetic matching?

-> We appreciate the suggestion, and have added a paragraph in the discusion (**x**) to highlight how the addition of time in the phylogenies can rule some of these scenarios apart.
+> We appreciate the suggestion, and have added a paragraph in the discussion (**x**) to highlight how the addition of time in the phylogenies can rule some of these scenarios apart.